JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-plugin-releases.md

 <td>

-The plugin works with [any of the Kotlin versions](https://kotlinlang.org/docs/releases.html#release-details), but some of its functionality relies on Kotlin 2.1.21.
+The plugin works with [any of the Kotlin versions](https://kotlinlang.org/docs/releases.html#release-details), but most of its functionality relies on Kotlin 2.1.21.
 Updating to the latest stable Kotlin version ensures the best experience.

 This version also requires K2 mode, so make sure to enable it: